JBil8/sp4e_homeworks_jacopo_thibault/Homework3/README.md

 ## Getting Started

-To get a copy of the project up and running on your local machine for development and testing purposes, follow these steps:
+To get a copy of the project on your local machine for development and testing purposes, follow these steps:

 1. Clone the repository